PKuszka/-Bootstrap-5-Url-Hash-Controller-Library/README.md

 - **Accordions**: Automatically toggles accordion panels based on the URL hash.
 - **Tabs**: Switches to the correct tab when the URL contains a hash of the tab's `id`.
 - **Tooltips & Popovers**: Optionally initialize tooltips and popovers on the page based on data attributes, with control via configuration.
+- **Enable/Disable Components**: Use the `data-linkable` attribute to control whether an element can be linked to via URL hash.
+If `data-linkable="false"` is set, that element will be ignored by the library.

 ## Installation